 Veterans Writing Award

-- Submit a full-length novel or short story collection in manuscript form.
+- Submit a full-length novel, novella, or collection of short stories in manuscript form.
 Submissions must be double-spaced in a standard twelve-point font (such as Courier or Times New Roman) and should not exceed 90,000 words.
 The manuscript should be a PDF or Word file (.doc and .docx).
 Work must be previously unpublished.

 - Manuscripts under consideration for this competition may be submitted elsewhere at the same time.
 Please withdraw your manuscript if it is accepted by another publisher or contest and should no longer be considered for this prize.